cyuan-sjtu/MDL-model/README.md

-# Recurrent DL for Tumor Recurrence Prediction
+# Multimodality Spatial Hierarchical Feature Learning
-The code of "A recurrent deep learning method for predicting tumor recurrence pattern from multi-modality images"
+The code of "Multimodality Spatial Hierarchical Feature Learning for the Metastasis Subtype Prediction of Soft-Tissue Sarcomas in PET-CT Images"